Nolan Gorman Preview, Player Props: Cardinals vs. Reds

 Nolan Gorman At The Plate

-- He ranks 117th in batting average, 84th in on base percentage, and 30th in slugging among the qualifying hitters in baseball.
+- Among the qualified hitters in MLB play, he ranks 122nd in batting average, 93rd in on-base percentage, and 35th in slugging.

-- Gorman is batting .300 with three homers during his last outings and is on a four-game hitting streak.

-- Gorman has reached base via a hit in 66 games this season (of 114 played), and had multiple hits in 21 of those games.
+- Gorman has picked up a hit in 66 of 115 games this year, with multiple hits 21 times.

-- Gorman has driven in a run in 39 games this year (34.2%), including 22 games with more than one RBI (19.3%).
-He has also driven in three or more of his team's runs in 10 contests.
+- Gorman has had at least one RBI in 33.9% of his games this season (39 of 115), with two or more RBI 22 times (19.1%).
+He has also accounted for three or more of his team's runs in 10 contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.